23/6 (Sun) 7:30pm Somewhere Beyond the Mist*

 - Be a relaxing open space for all kinds of film conversations among different walks of life.

-Pierre-Henri Deleau (Co-Founder of Cannes Directors’ Fortnight), Clarence Tsui (Hong Kong-based Film Critic, Journalist and Curator), Wen Tien-Hsiang (Taiwan Film Critic and Programmer, Chief Executive Officer of Taipei Golden Horse Executive Committee), Yov Moor (French Colourist and DI Producer, Jinpa, A Yellow Bird, Norwegian Wood, etc.), Teddy Robin (Hong Kong Producer, The Story of Woo Viet), Lau Shing-hon (Hong Kong Director, House of the Lute), Michael Mak (Hong Kong Director, Everlasting Love), Lai Miu-suet (Hong Kong Director, Glass Tears), Cheung King-wai (Hong Kong Director, Somewhere Beyond the Mist), Rachel Leung and Kyle Li (Hong Kong Actors, Somewhere Beyond the Mist), Frank Hui and Vicky Wong (Hong Kong Directors, Trivisa), Kongkee (Hong Kong Comics and Animation Artist, Winner of Gold Mention of DigiCon6 ASIA awarded by TBS Japan), Nose Chan (Programmer, Hong Kong Independent Film Festival), Didi Wu (Programmer, Broadway Cinemetheque and Hong Kong Asian Film Festival), Kiki Ho (Curator, Ground Up Student Film Festival) and more.
+Pierre-Henri Deleau (Co-Founder of Cannes Directors’ Fortnight), Clarence Tsui (Hong Kong-based Film Critic, Journalist and Curator), Wen Tien-hsiang (Taiwan Film Critic and Programmer, Chief Executive Officer of Taipei Golden Horse Executive Committee), Yov Moor (French Colourist and DI Producer, Jinpa, A Yellow Bird, Norwegian Wood, etc.), Teddy Robin (Hong Kong Producer, The Story of Woo Viet), Lau Shing-hon (Hong Kong Director, House of the Lute), Norman Chan (Hong Kong Producer, House of the Lute), Michael Mak (Hong Kong Director, Everlasting Love), Lai Miu-suet (Hong Kong Director, Glass Tears), Chui Tien-you (Hong Kong Actor, Glass Tears), Cheung King-wai (Hong Kong Director, Somewhere Beyond the Mist), Rachel Leung and Kyle Li (Hong Kong Actors, Somewhere Beyond the Mist), Frank Hui and Vicky Wong (Hong Kong Directors, Trivisa), Kongkee (Hong Kong Comics and Animation Artist, Winner of Gold Mention of DigiCon6 ASIA awarded by TBS Japan), Nose Chan (Programmer, Hong Kong Independent Film Festival), Didi Wu (Programmer, Broadway Cinemetheque and Hong Kong Asian Film Festival), Kiki Ho (Curator, Ground Up Student Film Festival) and more.

 In May 1969, the first edition of the Quinzaine des Realisateurs - or the Directors' Fortnight in English - made its bow at Cannes, its mission being to provide a platform for "new voices, new cinemas" to receive the attention they deserve.
 Since then, independent festivals have emerged across the world with the same idea in mind - something even established A-list events have also tried to grapple with.
-As part of the New Waves, New Shores programme, the Fortnight's founding artistic director, Pierre-Henri Deleau, will engage in an inter-generational, cross-cultural conversation with Hong Kong programmers Nose Chan, Didi Wu and Kiki Ho, with the aim of finding common ground and brighter futures for both filmmakers and cinephiles here and elsewhere.
+As part of the New Waves, New Shores programme, the Fortnight's co-founder, former festival director and artistic director, Pierre-Henri Deleau and the chief executive officer of Taipei Golden Horse Executive Committee, Wen Tien-hsiang, will engage in an inter-generational, cross-cultural conversation with Hong Kong programmers Nose Chan, Didi Wu and Kiki Ho, with the aim of finding common ground and brighter futures for both filmmakers and cinephiles here and elsewhere.

 2:30pm – Screening | 4:45pm – Masterclass